 - High: Face coverings recommended indoors.

 The district will notify families and staff when a change in St. Louis County’s Community Level occurs.
 WGSD will continue to monitor cases in schools and buildings and update the daily dashboard, but will not utilize a threshold for moving to a mask-required status.
-The district will notify families when 2% of the school population has tested positive for COVID-19 while in a high risk status according to the CDC, recommending face coverings indoors.
+The district will notify families when 2% of the school population has tested positive for COVID-19.

 WGSD will provide high quality masks to those in need.